microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/qnamaker.md

 category: Overview
 subcategory: What's New
 language: 0_8_release
-title: Template updates
+title: QnAMaker updates
-description: Summarizes key updates made to the Virtual Assistant enabling you to easily update parts of your existing Assistant
+description: Update your Virtual Assistant to use the new QnAMakerDialog capabilities including Active Learning.
 order: 2
 toc: true
 ---